 But cleanup efforts and the city’s “Big Pipe,” a $1.4 billion project completed in 2011 that diverts runoff, have paid big dividends.
 “I see beaver, otter, even deer swimming across,” says Cloutier.
 “It’s cleaner than people can imagine.”

 For an abridged tour, travel the river at breakneck speeds with Willamette Jetboat Excursions, whose 1,000-horsepower vessels perform figure eights from OMSI to Willamette Falls, soaking passengers along the way.
+If you’d like to go at a more leisurely pace, pack a picnic basket and be the pilot of your own private boat tour with a rented electric Duffy boat from Portland Electric Boat Company (no experience necessary!).
+Discover more Portland boat tours.

 But no river outing celebrates the Willamette like The Big Float.
 Each July, the splash part attracts upward of 2,000 inner-tubers for a lazy day on the river, complete with a music barge, food carts and a beer garden.
 The event is a floating billboard declaring it’s not only safe to go in the water — it’s also a blast.